November 6, 2025

 PEEK

 PEEK or PolyarylEtherEtherKetone is one of the costliest material available in plastic 3D printing.
-It has superlative properties like excellent mechanical properties at high temperatures, phenomenal electrical, wear, chemical, and temperature resistance, flame retardant, very high durability & impact strength, etc. This unique nature enables PEEK to be used in multiple industries like aerospace, medical, automotive, oil and gas industry, etc.
+It has superlative properties like excellent mechanical properties at high temperatures, phenomenal electrical, wear, chemical, and temperature resistance, flame retardant, very high durability & impact strength, etc. In some cases, it can even replace metal parts.
+This unique nature enables PEEK to be used in multiple industries like aerospace, medical, automotive, oil and gas industry, etc.

 However, PEEK is not easy to handle.
 PEEK requires extremely high printing temperatures in the range of 350oC to 450oC with a 120oC heated bed.
 It is advisable to dry the PEEK material before printing.
 It is not as hygroscopic as nylon but the due to the cost it is preferable to dry the material and use to ensure good print quality.
 It is recommended that PEEK material should be printed on a PEI sheet which gives the best results.